nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

 FriendDex is a **relationship management tool for CLI enthusiasts** looking to enhance their social life while not compromising on getting things done quickly.
-Managing your relationship goals should not be anymore tedious than coding.
+Managing your relationship goals should not be any more tedious than coding.

 * Table of Contents
 {:toc}